 OUR ACCREDITATION IS AT RISK — WHAT DO WE DO?

 As stated previously, the primary challenges can be addressed by three strategies of support.
-Beginning with the first, leadership coaching helps the institution navigate the complex ACGME and AOA Policies & Procedures to strategize maintenance of one or more forms of Accreditation.
+First, leadership coaching helps the institution navigate the complex ACGME and AOA Policies & Procedures to strategize maintenance of one or more forms of Accreditation.
 Second, Germane works with the institution to conduct an Environmental (or Culture) Review and give appropriate support with documentation.
 The former is a review of documentation and individual, confidential interviews with residents, fellows, administration, coordinators, faculty, and program directors; while documentation support is used to update policies, procedures, contracts, and some program-specific curriculum to the most recent ACGME and AOA requirements while collecting supplemental documentation and responding to 25 institutional citations.
-Lastly, Germane assists the institution in regaining accreditation by filing for Appeal of Adverse Action with the ACGME, applying for initial ACGME accreditation for the sponsoring Institution, and reaccreditation application to the AOA, and site visit preparation.
+Lastly, Germane assists the institution in regaining accreditation by filing for Appeal of Adverse Action with the ACGME, applying for initial ACGME accreditation for the sponsoring Institution, and reaccreditation application to the AOA and site visit preparation.

 THE GERMANE EFFECT

 The institution benefitted greatly from Germane’s assistance.
-Most importantly, they achieved AOA Reinstatement which led to approval by the ACGME for Initial Accreditation as a Sponsoring Institution This accreditation was maintained by each of the six Residency/Fellowship programs.
-This was done with a 100% retention rate for Residents and/or Fellows, and complete compliance for all Institutional Policies.
+Most importantly, they achieved AOA Reinstatement, which led to approval by the ACGME for Initial Accreditation as a Sponsoring Institution.
+This accreditation was maintained by each of the six Residency/Fellowship programs.
+This was done with a 100% retention rate for Residents and/or Fellows and complete compliance for all Institutional Policies.
 Also, the institution was able to absolve 84% of all institutional citations.